 It’s estimated that 45 percent of Australians will experience a mental health problem in their lifetime and less than half of the people experiencing these problems seek help¹.

-Mental illnesses are the third leading cause of disability burden in Australia²; following closely behind heart disease and diabetes as the most common conditions managed by General Practitioners³.
+Mental illnesses are the third leading cause of disability burden in Australia²; followed closely by heart disease and diabetes as the most common conditions managed by General Practitioners³.
 Discussions about mental health can no longer be ignored or swept under the rug, especially in the workplace.

-Mental health problems in the workplace have gone relatively unnoticed.
-This is due to a number of reasons, one of which is the stigma that still surrounds the topic of mental health today.
+Mental health problems in the workplace have gone relatively unnoticed in the last decade.
+This is due to a number of reasons, including; the stigma that still surrounds the topic of mental health today.
 Sufferers stay quiet out of fear of being misunderstood, judged or treated differently by their peers and colleagues.

 In a recent report by TNS, The State of Mental Health in Australian Workplaces, a mentally healthy workplace is just as important to the Australian employee as physically safe workplaces.
 The report indicates that at any given time, around one in five Australian employees experience a mental health problem and take time off work because they feel stressed, anxious, depressed or mentally unhealthy.